csci104/docker/README.md

 > **You should not run any git commands in Docker**.
 This means you should not
 > run `git pull`, `git push`, `git clone`, etc after running `ch shell csci104`.

+To Windows users:

+> You should only use the `ch shell csci104` commands in Powershell or Windows Terminal on Windows.
+> If you use GitBash, Cygwin, or another terminal emulator, you will unexpectedly exit `gdb` debugging
+> sessions when you run `ctrl-c`.

 ### Example